michaeljclark/llvlir/spec/llvlir.md

 ### Memory Ordering Flags

-Memory ordering flaga are used as arguments on loads, stores, atomic operations and fences.
+Memory ordering flags are used as arguments on loads, stores, atomic operations and fences.

 code | mnemonic        | description                             |